 Why You Should Optimize Your WordPress Database

 When operating a website, many people don’t bring much significance to getting rid of unwanted data.
-For example, they don’t pay attention to the number of low-quality plugins that they’ve installed or pictures they’ve added by mistake that haven’t been deleted afterwards.
+For example, they don’t pay attention to the number of low-quality plugins that they’ve installed or pictures they’ve added by mistake that haven’t been deleted afterward.
 They also keep forgetting to empty their trash folder when deleting a page, as well as many other things that interfere with the website’s performance.
 Like this, all this unnecessary data keeps piling up, in turn making one’s website slower and harder to use.

 In case you’re using WordPress, optimizing your database is an absolute necessity if you want to have a fast website.
-We decided to introduce you to the basic principles of web performance optimization and why it’s so important to optimize your WordPress database.
+We decided to introduce you to the basic principles of web performance optimization and why it’s important to optimize your WordPress database.